-We’ve got a mission to provide the most complete, all-in-one podcasting solution out there with our CMS.
+(Updated July 2019) We’ve got a mission to provide the most complete, all-in-one podcasting solution out there with our CMS.
 It’s a professional dashboard that covers editing, feeds, social media distribution, and monetization opportunities (amongst other things) so that you have greater control over your content.
-Now we’ve ticked one more thing off our list of features: introducing statistics to Spreaker’s CMS.
+Now we’ve ticked one more thing off our list of features: having in-depth statistics on Spreaker’s CMS.

-They’re easier to access, and now thanks to a beautiful new redesign, even easier to read.
+They’re easy to access, and thanks to a beautiful redesign, even easier to read.
 Plus we’ve added a few extra goodies while we were at it – you’ll have the key to unlocking your audience in no time.

 Why statistics are important